 MJW IMPROVES AIRCRAFT PAINT BOOTH SYSTEM FOR NORTHROP GRUMMAN

-Northrop Grumman, one of the world’s largest aerospace and defense manufacturers, recently contracted MJW Consolidated for a project at its St. Augustine campus, where it assembles the E-2 Hawkeye “Airborne Early Warning” aircraft for the United States Navy.
+Northrop Grumman, one of the world’s largest aerospace and defense manufacturers, recently contracted MJW Consolidated for a project at its St. Augustine, Florida campus, where it assembles the E-2 Hawkeye “Airborne Early Warning” aircraft for the United States Navy.

 MJW was awarded a contract in September 2019 to replace make-up air units on two paint booths at their facility.
 Workers coat aircraft parts and entire assembled aircrafts with protective paint inside the booths, and the make-up air units supply heated air into the booths to help the paint dry faster, thereby improving their productivity.